 Fifteen thousand and sixty-three miles away from Medford, Massachusetts lies Guantanamo Bay, U.S. Naval Base, on the shores of Cuba, where 91 prisoners remain detained, and anxiously await their day in court or to be finally released.
 For the last seven years, President Obama has vowed that he would do all in his power to close the military prison, yet the facility remains on 45 square feet of land fenced in with barbed wire where the majority of these prisoners have lived for the past fourteen years.
 On February 23rd , Obama drafted a twenty-one -page plan completely dedicated to the closing of one of the most infamous prisons in the world.

 Guantanamo Bay was established on January 11, 2002 by the Bush Administration to detain, interrogate, and try people suspected of terrorism and has since housed over 779 people accused of terrorist activity or affiliated with terrorist groups that have targeted the United States.
-Since it opened its doors, the Military Tribunal has convicted only 3 Guantanamo detainees and have released 680 detainees.
+Since it opened its doors, the Military Tribunal has convicted only 3 Guantanamo detainees and has released 680 detainees.
 For years, humanitarian groups such as Amnesty International and the Human Rights Watch have adamantly spoken out against this prison’s numerous human rights violations.

 This isn’t the first time Obama has embarked on a plan to close the military detention center.
 In 2009 President Obama signed an executive order to close the detention camp within a year however this plan quickly fell through.
 At the time, the executive order was not enacted due to the fact that there were way too many prisoners detained that would need to be released or transferred to another base.
 The difficulty with prosecuting detainees from Gitmo lies in the reality that the United States have little proof to form a full-fledged trial against many of the detainees